pan317/J124/resume.md

 # Zixuan Pan

-## I am a senior student at U.C Berkeley and majoring Economic and Data Science with minor Journalism.
+## I initiated my academic journey at the University of California, Berkeley, where I earned a Bachelor of Arts in Economics and Data Science, alongside a minor in Journalism.
+This foundational education not only sharpened my analytical abilities but also kindled my interest in the interplay between data, economics, and communication.
+Advancing my specialization, I pursued a Master of Arts in Quantitative Methods in the Social Sciences with an emphasis on Economics at The Columbia University Graduate School of Arts and Sciences.
+Transitioning into the professional sphere, I garnered diverse experiences across sectors like venture capital, technology, and financial services.

 ![Image](/pan.jpg)

 # Zixuan Pan

-San Francisco, CA | Tel: 415-278-1057 | Email: Panzx0317@outlook.com
+San Francisco, CA/New York/ Hong Kong | Email: Panzx0317@outlook.com

 ## Education

-### The Columbia University Graduate School of Arts and Sciences ###
+### The Columbia University Graduate School of Arts and Sciences
-- **Master of Arts in Quantitative Methods in the Social Sciences (Economics)**,  New York, NY, Sep.
+**Master of Arts in Quantitative Methods in the Social Sciences (Economics)**
+New York, NY, Sep.
 2023 - May.
 2024
 - Relevant Courses: Theory and Methodology, Data Analysis, Game Theory and Business, The Chinese Economy, Advanced Microeconomics, Research Seminar.

-### The University of California Berkeley ###
+### The University of California Berkeley
-- **Bachelor of Arts in Economic and Data Science (Minor in Journalism)**, Berkeley, CA, Degree Conferred: Dec.
+**Bachelor of Arts in Economic and Data Science (Minor in Journalism)**
+Berkeley, CA, Degree Conferred: Dec.
 2022
 - Relevant Courses: Macro and Micro Economics, Statistics, Econometrics, Financial Theory, Financial Behavior, Computer Programming, Machine Learning, Simulation for Enterprise-Scale Systems.

 ## Dissertation